lanimall/webmethods-infra-samples-terraform-azure/README.md

-# webmethods-infra-automation-terraform
+# webmethods-infra-automation-terraform-azure

 Author: Fabien Sanglier (fabien.sanglier@softwareaggov.com)

-This is a DEMO project to automate and build webmethods environments in the cloud.
+This is a DEMO project to automate and build webmethods environments in azure.
-I will try to support both AWS and Azure via terraform providers (and maybe other) whenever possible...

 This project only creates the cloud infrastructure (networks, VMs, security, load balancers, etc...), and DOES NOT install the software on the VMs etc... which will be the purpose of another "sister" project called "webmethods-infra-automation".